 89. Thus, once we have reached the stage of the recognition of this application, then we are conditioned to further our studious erudition.

-90. And knowledge is the precise example of our extended memory and education finalised.
+90. And knowledge is the precise example of our extended memory and education finalised, through our examination and experimentation.

 91. Its contrast is conclusively related to the obvious fact that to proceed into the ultimate state of learning, we must procure to understand the concept of logos.